black-sat/black/README.md

 ## Installation

-BLACK has been tested on Linux (specifically Ubuntu Bionic 18.04) and macOS Mojave, but it should work on any Linux or macOS system satisfying the following
+BLACK has been tested on Linux (Ubuntu 18.04 and Fedora ≥ 29) and macOS Mojave, but it should work on any Linux or macOS system satisfying the following requirements:
-requirements:
-1. A C++17 compliant compiler, *e.g.* GCC >= 8.2 and clang >= 7
+1. A C++17 compliant compiler, *e.g.* GCC ≥ 8.2 and clang ≥ 7
-    (Xcode >= 10.2 available on macOS Mojave)
+    (Xcode ≥ 10.2 available on macOS Mojave)
 2. [CMake][CMake] 3.10 or upper (see below)
 3. [MathSAT][MathSAT] 5.5 or later (see below)
    * GNU GMP library (see below)